The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands

-With the design template, parametrizing the tool-hand system is straightforward with rigid body kinematics and contact constraints.
+With the design template, we parametrized the tool-hand system with rigid body kinematics and contact constraints.
 Specifically, we derived the following forward kinematics functions in the form of homogeneous transformation, as illustrated in Fig \ref{fig:design_template_and_parametrization}: 1) $T_{OC} \left( ua_{t} \right)$, the pose of a moving frame $\{C\}$ on the tool's surface relative to the tool's origin frame $\{O\}$.
 2) $T_{RP} \left( ua_{f} \right)$, the pose of a moving frame $\{P\}$ on the surface of a finger's distal link relative to the finger's root frame $\{R\}$.
 3) $T_{OH} \left( \theta_{h} \right)$, the pose of the hand frame $\{H\}$ relative to $\{O\}$.
-The rotation matrices in $T_{OC}$ and $T_{RP}$ are defined as the normalized Gauss frame, so their $z$-axes are inward-pointing surface normals \cite{montana_contact_kinematics, math_intro_to_mani}. $ua_{t} = ^{\intercal}, ua_{f} = ^{\intercal}$, and $\theta_{h} \in \mathbb{R}^6$ are the tool's, the finger's, and the hand's joint positions, respectively. $\theta_{h}$ corresponds to a 6-DoF joint.
+The rotation matrices in $T_{OC}$ and $T_{RP}$ are defined as the normalized Gauss frame, so their $z$-axes are inward-pointing surface normals \cite{montana_contact_kinematics, math_intro_to_mani}. $ua_{t} = ^{\intercal}, ua_{f} = ^{\intercal}$, and $\theta_{h} \in \mathbb{R}^6$ are the tool's, the finger's, and the hand's states, respectively. $\theta_{h}$ corresponds to a 6-DoF joint.

 The contact constraint for one tool-finger contact is then